spapas/spapas.github.io/content/django-unpoly.md

 ## Handling forms

-Unpoly can also be used to handle form without page reloads.
+Unpoly can also be used to handle forms without page reloads, similar to following links.
 This is simple to do by adding an `up-submit` attribute to your form.
-Similar to links you can make [all your forms handled by unpoly](https://unpoly.com/handling-everything#handling-all-forms) but I recommend to be cautious before doing this on existing projects to make sure that stuff doesn't break.
+Also similar to links you can make [all your forms handled by unpoly](https://unpoly.com/handling-everything#handling-all-forms) but I recommend to be cautious before doing this on existing projects to make sure that stuff doesn't break.

 When you add an `up-submit` to a form unpoly will do an AJAX post to submit the form and replace the contents of the `up-target` element with the response (if you don't specify an `up-target` element, it will use the `up-main` element in a similar way as links).
 This works fine with the default Django behavior, i.e when the form is valid Django will do a redirect to the success url, unpoly will follow that link and render the response of the redirect.

 ### Integrating with messages

-Django has the [messages framework](https://docs.djangoproject.com/en/stable/ref/contrib/messages/) that can be used to add one-time messages after a form is successfully submitted.
+Django has the [messages framework](https://docs.djangoproject.com/en/stable/ref/contrib/messages/) that can be used to add one-time flash messages after a form is successfully submitted.
 You need to make sure that these messages are actually rendered!
 For example, in the `base.htm` template I mentioned before, we've got the following: